Digital-Thought/dtPyAppFramework/docs/Logging.md

 In this example, we define a custom formatter named **`detailed`** and two handlers: one for console output (**`console`**) and another for file output (**`file`**).
 Adjust the configuration to meet your specific needs.

 ### Using the Custom Logging Configuration
-When the **`dtPyAppFramework`** initializes, it will look for the **`loggingConfig.yaml`** file based on the specified search path logic.
+When the **`dtPyAppFramework`** initialises, it will look for the **`loggingConfig.yaml`** file based on the specified search path logic.
 If found, it will use the custom logging configuration defined in that file.
 If not found, the default logging settings will be applied.

 This feature allows you to have fine-grained control over your application's logging behavior and tailor it according to your preferences.